 REGISTERED OFFICE AND LOCAL AGENT/SECRETARY

-Delaware law requires for Delaware LLCs to have a registered agent when Delaware LLC is first formed and throughout the life of Delaware company.
+Delaware law requires for Delaware LLCs to have a registered agent when the company is first formed and throughout the life of Delaware company.
 The registered agent’s name and address are included on the formation documents.
 This information is a matter of public record.
 The registered agent is responsible for receiving important legal and tax documents including: notice of litigation (service of process), franchise tax forms and annual report forms.

 There are no statutory requirements concerning meetings of members or record keeping.
-It is recommended that with two or more members, Members’ Agreement be entered into.
+It is recommended that with two or more members, a Members’ Agreement be entered into.
 If meetings are held by members, this may be done anywhere in the world and in any way convenient to the members.

-Usually it takes up to 10 working days.
+Incorporation usually takes up to 10 working days.

 RECURRING AND MAINTENANCE FEE AS FROM 2ND YEAR